Church weddings only account for one-third of all marriage ceremonies in Sweden.

 The Church of Sweden (Svenska kyrkan) is Evangelical Lutheran and has its secretariat in Uppsala, a city that has been the centre of the Swedish church since the Middle Ages.
 The Church of Sweden has been separated from the state since 2000, which means that Sweden no longer has an official state church.
 While most countries in the world have no official religion, Sweden is in fact the only Nordic country without a state church, as Norway, Denmark, Iceland and Finland have all retained theirs.

-Sixty-four per cent of the Swedish population are members of the Church of Sweden.
-It is only since 2000 that Swedes don’t automatically become a member at birth and record numbers of Swedes have left the church in recent years.
-A continued decline in membership is predicted as young Swedes fail to take the place of older members.
-Surveys also indicate that only eight per cent of Swedes attend any religious services regularly.
+Around 58 per cent of the Swedish population are members of the Church of Sweden.
+Record numbers of Swedes have left the church in recent years, and a continued decline in membership is predicted as young Swedes fail to take the place of older members.
+Surveys also indicate that a declining number of Swedes attend any religious services regularly.

 #2 The ritual role of religion